zahanm/script-stems/README.md

 - currently browsing node
   - use hover to populate card
   - instructions in for hovering
-  - image for scripts in hover card too
 - marriage relationships
   - detect while building tree
 - leaf node